OHSU Postbaccalaureate Research Education Program Scholars

 Michelle Garcia obtained her B.A. in Chemistry (concentration in Biochemistry and Molecular Biology) from Williams College in 2021.
 Michelle's main interest is studying viral infectious diseases, particularly mechanisms of host pathogenesis and drug development.
 The COVID-19 pandemic has only reinforced Michelle's conviction to delve into the depths of viral disease mechanisms and help the scientific community be more prepared in future epidemics/pandemics.

-Joselinne Medrano obtained her B.A. in Neuroscience (minor in Race, Ethnicity, and Migration studies) from Colorado College in 2020.
-Joselinne is interested in using molecular approaches to explore social learning and behavior.
-As an undergraduate Joselinne became captivated with learning what pathways are involved in behavior, such as fear response and reward systems.
-This has become a curiosity in regards to how neuro networks are formed, and how social epistemologies influence our perceptions and reactions to the world around us.
-Joselinne wants to contribute to the understanding of the neurological basis of learning and perception to expand upon what that means for resulting behaviors.
+Joselinne Medrano obtained her B.A. in Neuroscience (minor in Race, Ethnicity, and Migration Studies) from Colorado College in 2020.
+As an undergraduate Joselinne became captivated with learning what networks are involved in behavior, including reward, and how epistemologies guide our perceptions and responses to the world around us.
+As a PREP scholar, she investigated the role of anti-inflammatory signaling in binge-like drinking behaviors in the Ozburn lab.
+Joselinne is currently a graduate student of OHSU's Neuroscience Graduate Program in the Ozburn and Williams labs.

 Allie Taylor is a 2020-2021 Neuroscience Post-Baccalaureate Scholar at the Vollum Institute.
 She received a B.A. in Biology from the University of North Texas in May 2020.
 During her time in the post-bacc program, she worked in the lab of Kelly Monk studying the development and maintenance of myelin in the peripheral nervous system.
 In the Fall of 2021, she will be joining the Neuroscience Graduate Program at Johns Hopkins University, where she plans to continue researching myelination and glia-neuron interactions.
 Contact Allie.